calebhenry/MovieManager/README.md

 from sys.server_principals
 where name = suser_name()</li>
   <li>Clone the repo somewhere.</li>
   <li>Open MovieManager.sln in the root of the repo in Visual Studio.
-Click the prompt to install required components.</li>
+Click the prompt to install the required components.</li>
   <li>Open MovieRepository.cs in MovieManager.Server/Repositories, find and replace "System.Environment.GetEnvironmentVariable("movieDb")" with "@"your connection string here"" (outer quotations in each is not included and actually add your connection string)</li>
   <li>dotnet tool install --global dotnet-ef</li>
   <li>dotnet add package Microsoft.EntityFrameworkCore.Design</li>
   <li>Inside MovieManager.Server, delete the .bin directory and run: dotnet add package Microsoft.EntityFrameworkCore.SqlServer</li>
   <li>Then run: dotnet ef database update</li>
   <li>You can then optionally undo the find and replace you did MovieRepository.cs.
-If you do revert it, make sure to set an enviornment variable containing your connection string called "movieDb" in your runtime configuration in VS.</li>
+If you do revert it, make sure to set an environment variable containing your connection string called "movieDb" in your runtime configuration in VS.</li>
-  <li><p>In SQL Server Mangment Studio in the Movies database, run the following query to create an Admin account (replace username and password as desired):</p><p>INSERT INTO Users (Username, Name, Password, Email, PermissionLevel, PhoneNumber, Preference, Gender, Age) VALUES ('username3', 'Bill', 'password', 'email@gmail.com', 1, '8652341111', 0, 1, 50);</p></li>
   <li>In visual studio, right click on moviemanager.client and click "Reload with dependencies" if it says application is not installed.
 Then build and run the project.</li>
   <li>Click trust/yes on all the certificate warnings.</li>
+  <li>The database comes preseeded with some values.
+In order to view the movie manager screen, you must login as an admin account.
+By default, one will be included with the seeding.
+It will have the username 'admin' and the password 'admin'.
+All other functionality can be accessed by a normal account you create through signup.</li>
 </ol>

 <h2>Endpoint Changes</h2>